 The Official Bio

-Lauren Willig is the New York Times bestselling author of the Pink Carnation series and several stand alone works of historical fiction, including The Ashford Affair, That Summer, The Other Daughter, and the collaborative novel, The Forgotten Room.
+Lauren Willig is the New York Times and USA Today bestselling author of the Pink Carnation series and several stand alone works of historical fiction, including The Ashford Affair, That Summer, The Other Daughter, and the collaborative novel, The Forgotten Room.
 Her books have been translated into over a dozen languages, awarded the RITA, Booksellers Best and Golden Leaf awards, and chosen for the American Library Association's annual list of the best genre fiction.
 After graduating from Yale University, she embarked on a PhD in English History at Harvard before leaving academia to acquire a JD at Harvard Law while authoring her "Pink Carnation" series of Napoleonic-set novels.
 She lives in New York City, where she now writes full time.

 The Somewhat Longer Bio

 A native of New York City, Lauren Willig has been writing romances ever since she got her hands on her first romance novel at the age of six.
 Three years later, she sent her first novel off to a publishing house—all three hundred hand-written pages.
 They sent it back.
 Undaunted, Lauren has continued to generate large piles of paper and walk in front of taxis while thinking about plot ideas.